Shimraz/ROS_Catkin_WS/README.md

 # ROS_Catkin_WS
 DIY ROS Projects

-All projects can be run after cloning this directory in src folder of your Catkin Workspace
+All projects can be run after cloning @ROS_DIY directory in src folder of your Catkin Workspace

 This project contains various ROS Projects from as basic as talker(publisher) and listener(subscriber)